 There are a few of us in the Game on Aus community that have been playing games together since we were kids.
 My favourite genre of games, and where some of our fondest gaming memories come from, is Massively Multiplayer Online Role-Playing Games.
-Richard Garriott, the creator of the Ultima series of single-player RPGs, originally penned the term MMORPG.
+Richard Garriott, the creator of the Ultima series of single-player RPGs, is attributed to penning the term MMORPG along with creators Starr Long, Rick Delashmit, Scott Phillips and Raph Koster.
 We are going to take you down our memory lane as we explore our origins playing MMORPGs from the late 90’s through to today in a multi-part series over the next few weeks.
 In this part 1, you will read about my first experiences in Ultima Online and see why I still play this game today, 20 years later.

-A phrase that was thrown around in the late 90’s was ‘the big three’ which referred to Ultima Online, Everquest and Asheron’s Call.
-These games were the pioneers, or grandfathers of MMORPG’s and they laid the foundations of game mechanics in the MMO’s we play today.
-Ultima Online was released in September 1997, developed by Origin Systems Incorporated and is credited with popularising the MMORPG genre.
+A phrase that was thrown around my gaming circles in the late 90’s was ‘the big three’ which referred to Ultima Online, Everquest and Asheron’s Call.
+These games were the pioneers or grandfathers of MMORPG’s and they laid the foundations of game mechanics in the MMO’s we play today.
+Ultima Online was released in September 1997, developed by Origin Systems Incorporated after an extensive beta period.
 It featured isometric graphics and was set in the already popular Ultima universe.
 It was also a more involved, complex game than the previous eight single-player games in the series.
 GOA community member Grant “Gruntels” Lehmann remembers the discussions we had before playing the game.

 “I remember playing Ultima VII and VIII and imagining what it would be like if the npcs (non-player characters) in the game were real players.
 The storyline/plot for these games was really engaging and Ultima Online was just something unfathomable at the time.”

 We were at high school in year 11.
 One of our others mates Adam “Gerkin” Grootveld had been lucky enough to play in the beta test and he was trying to describe what it was like playing in the same game with other players.
 He was able to chat to them, kill monsters as a team and trade items with them.
+He also described a scene where he was standing next to someone, chatting away, while at the same time snooping in their backpack trying to steal some items.
+My first thought was, how did they not see you looking through their pack?
 We just couldn’t get our heads around what he was describing as we had not experienced anything like that in an RPG before.

-Sure, we had played multiplayer in FPS games like Quake and RTS games like Starcraft, but never in an RPG.
-The only multiplayer in an RPG we knew was sitting next to each other telling each other what to do next and asking how many deaths it will be until it was my turn to play.
+Sure, we had played multiplayer together in FPS games like Quake and RTS games like Starcraft, but never co-operatively or against each other in RPGs.
+The only multiplayer in an RPG we knew was physically sitting next to each other in the same room telling each other what to do next and asking how many deaths it would be until it was my turn to play.
 We were intrigued about how we could play together in the Ultima universe.

-Grant explained, “it was a completely abstract concept at the time and had an almost ‘magic’ about how it all worked from a technology point of view for most of us.”
+Grant explained, “it was a completely abstract concept at the time and had an almost ‘magic’ about how it all worked from a technology point of view.”

 To play on the official Origin Systems Incorporated (OSI) game servers in America, you had to purchase the game and then pay a monthly subscription fee.
 From memory I think the monthly fee was ~US$10.
 With the purchase of the game came 30 days of subscription for free, so you could trial playing the game before subscribing.
-However back then we only had 56K dialup modems and as 16-year-old teenagers we didn’t have credit cards, or money in general (except to buy lollies for 10 cents each, YES!).
+However back then we only had 56K dialup modems and as 16-year-old teenagers we didn’t have credit cards, or money in general (except to buy 10c lollies from the local deli).

 Enter another mate of ours, Brad “HellSpawn” Cleaver, who had discovered an online community in chat program mIRC that had set up its own version of the game but for free.
-This Perth-based group had utilised a reverse engineered emulator for the game called TUS (The Ultimate Server)and were running their own shard (server) in Australia called Mystic Peaks.
+This Perth-based group had utilised a reverse engineered emulator for the game called TUS (The Ultimate Server) and were running their own shard (server) in Australia called Mystic Peaks.
 We were able to make an account and play on it for free.
 How were they able to effectively run an alternate version of a subscription-based game without a legal battle?
-We didn’t know, but we didn’t care as we were able to play free!
+We didn’t know but we were able to play free!

 I remember this first day in Ultima Online vividly, and the video above instantly hits me with a wave of nostalgia every time I hear that music.
-Picture this – There are three of us, Grant, Brad and I in the study of my childhood home in Leeming, Western Australia.
+Picture this – there are three of us, Grant, Brad and I in the study of my childhood home in Leeming, Western Australia.
 We’re crowded around my computer and Brad is guiding us through the creation of a character.
-I created a human male character and we were able to choose the spread of attribute points between Strength, Dexterity and Intelligence, and could choose three skills.
+I created a human male character and we were able to choose the spread of attribute points between Strength, Dexterity and Intelligence, and could choose three skills to start our adventures.

 After learning the basics, we asked Brad, “so, what do we do now?”
-In previous single player RPGs there’s a storyline and quests however, there was none of that in this game.
+In previous single player RPGs there’s a storyline and quests, however there was none of that in this game.
 Brad laughed and said, “this is a choose-your-own-adventure game, so what do you want to do?”
 I shrugged and said, “I don’t know, kill things maybe?”
 So, he showed us the way to the nearby Britain Graveyard and pointed at a skeleton.
-We entered war mode (ctrl-c) which changed the stance of our character, turning our cursor red , indicating we could attack and then started hitting the skeleton with our sword.
-We managed to kill the skeleton and Brad told us to double-click the skeleton’s corpse to see if there was any loot.
-We found some gold coins and some bone armour leggings, which we equipped and it increased our armour rating.
+We entered war mode (ctrl-c) which changed the stance of our character and turned the cursor red, indicating we could attack.
+After a few swings and misses with our basic sword, we eventually killed the skeleton and Brad told us to double-click the skeleton’s corpse to see if there was any loot.
+We found some gold coins and some bone armour leggings which we equipped and this increased our armour rating.

 Grant and I were both like, “what just happened?”
 Brad explained between laughs, ‘Por ort grav’ are the words chanted when casting the lighting bolt spell.
 The game screen went into grayscale and our character was now a ghost.
 We also noticed a character had run up to our body.
-This was another player named ‘Khartoum’ and he was wearing dear antlers as a helmet.
+This was another player named ‘Khartoum’ and he was wearing a dear antlers hat.
 Brad, still laughing, said we had just met our first pk’er (player killer) and he was looting all our items!
 Sonuvabitch!
-We tried typing in how we felt about this predicament, however as we were a ghost our rather colourful words were converted to ooOOOooOOoO as ghosts can’t speak to the living.
+We tried typing in how we felt about this predicament, however as we were a ghost our rather colourful words were converted to ooOOOooOOoO as ghosts can’t speak to the living – obviously!

 As a ghost, we had to run back to the town and find the healer building who resurrected us once we entered.
 We then had to run all the way back to our body wearing only a loincloth.
 When you die, every item you are holding at the time drops on your corpse, including the clothes on your back, much like when we killed the skeleton earlier.
 Any player in the area can loot your corpse of items, though this flags them as a criminal meaning they turn grey and lose karma.
 Grey players can be freely attacked by other players and cannot enter guarded areas such as major cities, otherwise the guards get summoned and instantly kill them.
 The graveyard is outside the town boundaries and therefore is unguarded and fair game for any player to kill other players.
 We had just been introduced to player versus player combat (PvP), thus the beginning of many years of shenanigans in this amazing game.